nextgis/docs_toolbox/source/gpxmerge.rst

 Additionaly, This instrument fixes GPX files damaged by power down.

+Input:
-Input: ZIP archive with GPX files.
-Subdirectories are allowed

-* Subdirectories of several leverls are allowed.
+* ZIP archive with GPX files.
+Subdirectories of several leverls are allowed.
+You can have files with the same name in different folders, the tool can process them anyway;
+* Mode - select from the menu. **Strict**: merge all content of GPX files using gpsbabel, may take long if there are many files. **Quick**: concat XML code as string, remove GPX extensions, quick, data is simplified.

 .. important::
 	Archives inside the archive are not supported.

-* You can have files with the same name in different folders, the tool can process them anyway.

-Output: GPX file.
+Output:

+* Merged GPX.
+Resulting GPX file with all tracks merged.
+* Skipped files.
+List of skipped/invalid files (if any).

 Launch instrument: https://toolbox.nextgis.com/t/gpxmerge